spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 -----------------------------------

 ``--soss_atoca``
-  If True, use the ATOCA algorithm to treat order contamination.
+  Flag to enable using the ATOCA algorithm to treat order contamination.
 Default is ``True``.

 ``--soss_threshold``
-  Sets the threshold
-  value for a pixel to be included when modelling the spectral trace.
+  Threshold value for a pixel to be included when modeling the spectral trace.
 The default value is 0.01.

 ``--soss_n_os``